 1937 Laurence Housman's Broadway smash Victoria Regina opens at London's Lyric Theatre.
 The historical drama, which proved to be a personal triumph for star Helen Hayes on Broadway, stars Pamela Stanely as the 19th-century British Queen.
 The show runs 42 weeks.

 1951 Audience members are taken back to Indianapolis circa 1907 as Seventeen opens at Broadway's Broadhurst Theatre.
 Based on the novel by Booth Tarkington, the new musical features a book by Sally Benson.
 Singing the Walter Kent-Kim Gannon score are leads Ann Crowley and Kenneth Nelson.
-The show will run 23 weeks.
+The show runs 23 weeks.

 2000 Josh Brolin and Elias Koteas replace Tony-nominated stars Philip Seymour Hoffman and John C. Reilly in Sam Shepard's True West on Broadway.
 The drama, in which two brothers change personalities, made for an interesting twist as the two actors would switch lead roles every few performances.
-The replacement players will follow in the same fashion until the Matthew Warchus directed show closes July 29.
+The replacement players follow in the same fashion until the Matthew Warchus directed show closes July 29.